UC San Diego

 Because environmental rooms have limited or no mechanical ventilation, release of any toxic substance into an environmental room presents a hazard to occupants, and potential cross-contamination of research projects.

-Because hazardous vapors and fumes are not actively removed from the environmental room environment, work involving any hazardous materials should be done only in closed systems.
+Because hazardous vapors and fumes are not actively removed from the environmental room environment, work involving any hazardous materials should only be done in closed systems.

 Take great care to control hazards and ensure a safe working environment: